 I have just returned from Detroit and I have to say it might have been the best time in Detroit I have ever had.

-Charles Sorel or Gary Schoeniger over an elaborate charcuterie presentation, it would surely have to be the Farnsworth Communities Harvest Meal under a big moon, followed up by an amazing performance by Lac La belle at the Yes farm.
+So many interesting new faces in the city.
+If the best time I had wasn't the engaging entrepreneurial conversations had with Charles Sorel or Gary Schoeniger over an elaborate charcuterie presentation, it would surely have to be the Farnsworth Communities Harvest Meal under a big moon, followed up by an amazing performance by Lac La belle at the Yes farm.
 Listening to Jennie Knaggs yodel lost honky tonk at the Yes Farm had me imagining the long gone stomping ground communities in Southern Appalachia.

 This neighborhood for me is much more than the future of Detroit.